Color Theory for Outfits: Expert Style Guide 2026

 - Pull a color from your print — Match accessories to a small color in your pattern

-- Echo, don't match — Repeat colors in different textures or shades
+- Echo, don’t match — Repeat colors in different textures or shades for sophistication

-- Use denim as a neutral — It works with almost every color
+- Use denim as a neutral — It works with almost every color in existence

-Find Your Perfect Color Combinations
+Find Your Perfect Color-Coordinated Outfits

-FAQ: Color Coordination
+FAQ: Color Theory Outfits

 What colors go with everything?